appdotnet/api-spec/content/docs/other/feeds.md

 ## Retrieve a feed for a hashtag

-Retrieve a [feed](#feed) for the specified hashtag.
-This endpoint is similar to the '[Retrieve tagged Posts](/appdotnet/api-spec/blob/master/resources/posts.md#retrieve-tagged-posts)' endpoint.
+Retrieve a feed for the specified hashtag.
+This endpoint is similar to the [Retrieve tagged Posts](/docs/resources/post/streams/#retrieve-tagged-posts) endpoint.

 ### URL
 > https://alpha-api.app.net/feed/rss/posts/tag/hashtag